 Or, at least, that’s what the pamphlet says.
 What is known is that Ponce de Leon visited here.
 The Spanish explorer led the first expedition to Florida and likely encountered native people here.
 As such, this is the oldest European-occupied settlement in the United States.
 It was officially founded in 1565.

 Orlando’s reputation as a family holiday getaway is well deserved.
-As the theme park city centre of the world, it’s got more than enough to keep kids entertained for weeks on end.
-But it’s good to know that adults can have a fantastic getaway here, too.
+As the theme park city center of the world, it’s got more than enough to keep kids entertained for weeks on end.
+But there are also lots of fun things to do in Orlando for adults

-So don’t write Orlando off as a holiday option – in fact, put it at the top of your consideration list.
+So don’t write Orlando off as a holiday option; put it at the top of your consideration list.

 I covered all of the costs associated with writing this article.
 However, this things to do in Orlando for adults post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.